Once you learn how to tap into your best fat-burning state, like we did here at Konscious Keto, the results will speak for themselves.

 You’ll see why the keto diet is the number 1 trending and most sustainable diet for those looking to lose weight, look good and feel their best.

-How you do keto matters most.
+But how you do keto matters quite a bit.

 But first, it’s time to go back to class and discover what your teachers left out.